Oklahoma Senate Bill 615: Responses

 Safety is clearly not the biggest concern when it comes to people in the restroom.
 This is targeting individuals who you don't like because they don't identify how you would like them to identify and you're offended by it and because you're offended you're going to put them in danger.
 That's just not right.

 Freedom Oklahoma, an LGBTQ advocacy group in Oklahoma, released a statement against the bill.
 It said that LGBTQ youth were being "bullied by our lawmakers"; that the bill is "absolutely unconstitutional", "a violation of Title IX", and could create Title II violations; and that the "bill would demand schools act in opposition to legal standards and best practices to keep students safe, all for policy that a cabinet member is moving to shift political pressure away from questioning his personal ethics."
 The statement also warned that the bill would worsen "brain drain" in the state, cause transgender students to be "regularly outed at school", and would "very likely" cost "the lives of some of the most vulnerable children in our state whose ability to imagine a future for themselves is erased by political grandstanding that furthers misinformation, fear, and hate about who they are."

 The Human Rights Campaign condemned the state politicians who passed the bill.
-Human Rights Watch said that the bill would "endanger transgender students’ health and undermine their rights to education and privacy", and "would further isolate and stigmatize transgender children who are already prone to bullying, rendering schools an unsafe and hostile environment."
+Human Rights Watch said that the bill would "endanger transgender students’ health and undermine their rights to education and privacy" and "would further isolate and stigmatize transgender children who are already prone to bullying, rendering schools an unsafe and hostile environment."

+Students at Norman High School and Norman North High School staged walkouts in protest of the bill and resulting suspension of a transgender student for using the restroom that corresponded with her identity.
+The student said, "It feels like we are living in a state that actively wants us to disappear."
+Another transgender student said, "Making transgender students use different restrooms is segregation and unconstitutional."